openedx/edx-toggles/docs/decisions/0003-django-setting-toggles.rst

 Here are some example instances::

     # Toggle setting
-    EXAMPLE_SETTING_TOGGLE = DjangoSettingToggle("EXAMPLE_TOGGLE", default=False)
+    EXAMPLE_SETTING_TOGGLE = SettingToggle("EXAMPLE_TOGGLE", default=False)

     # or

-    # Toggle setting in a dict: Option 1
-    EXAMPLE_SETTING_TOGGLE = DjangoSettingToggle(
-        "EXAMPLE_SETTING_DICT['EXAMPLE_TOGGLE']",
-        default=False,
-    )

-    # or

-    # Toggle setting in a dict: Option 2
+    # Toggle setting in a dict
-    EXAMPLE_SETTING_TOGGLE = DjangoSettingDictToggle(
+    EXAMPLE_SETTING_TOGGLE = SettingDictToggle(
         'EXAMPLE_SETTING_DICT',
         'EXAMPLE_TOGGLE',
         default=False,
     )

-    # TODO: Before implementing, we'll need to choose between Option 1 and Option 2 for
-    #   toggle setting in a dict.
-We can update this decision once this has been decided,
-    #   and move the rejected option, explaining why.

-It's usage can now match that of the waffle wrapping classes (e.g. WaffleFlag).
+Its usage can now match that of the waffle wrapping classes (e.g. WaffleFlag).

 Here is an example usage::

     EXAMPLE_SETTING_TOGGLE.is_enabled()

-DjangoSettingToggle will allow for expicit toggle definitions, with the following benefits:
+SettingToggle will allow for explicit toggle definitions, with the following benefits:

 * The definition can live with the app where it will be used, rather than in `common.py` or with no explicit definition.
 * The explicit definition can be annotated with documentation.
 * The explicit definition provides a single place to set a consistent default value.
-* The `toggle state endpoint`_ can provide the location and code ownership of all DjangoSettingToggle instances used in an enviroment, because the class will track its instances.
+* The `toggle state endpoint`_ can provide the location and code ownership of all SettingToggle instances used in an enviroment, because the class will track its instances.
 * Additional linting would be possible to ensure manually created annotations are consistent with the code (e.g. default).

 Note: The method of using ``defaults.py`` for Django Setting defaults, as detailed in `OEP-45: Configuring and Operating Open edX`_, should only be used if the given IDA requires a different default from the one provided in code.
 The default provided in code should be the mostly widely used, or the safest from a security perspective, but may not be appropriate for all IDAs.